\`{I}r\`{o}y\`{i}nSpeech: A multi-purpose Yor\`{u}b\'{a} Speech Corpus: Introduction

 \section{Introduction}

+Speakers of many African languages have no access to voice-enabled applications in their native languages.
+One reason is that these technologies all require models for speech recognition and speech synthesis, trained on large datasets of high-fidelity speech and text~\citep{Ritchie2022LargeVS,meyer2022bibletts}.

+To address this challenge, there have been several efforts to build large-scale multilingual datasets and models by automatically aligning speech and text~\citep{pmlr-v202-radford23a,Zhang2023GoogleUS,pratap2023mms}.
+The results however, are often of poor quality for low-resource African languages due to the dearth of high-quality audio-text pairs and unsatisfactory out-of-domain generalization.
+Other efforts have focused on building benchmark datasets for over 100 languages using high-quality but small-scale training data~\citep{fleurs, shi23g_interspeech,Shi2023FindingsOT}.

+In this paper, we focus on \yoruba, a West African language with over 40 million L1 speakers, yet under-represented in contemporary speech research.
+There have been a number of efforts to build datasets for \yoruba speech tasks \cite{Odejobi2004ACM, ajadi2007quantitative, Akinwonmi2013APT, Afolabi2014DevelopmentOT, Dagba2016DesignOA,Niekerk2012ToneRI, van2015lagos,gutkin2020developing}.
+The datasets are either too small to do speech processing effectively or are single speaker, single domain, as is the case for BibleTTS \cite{meyer2022bibletts}.
+Our corpus extends the scope of previous work to address multiple speech application domains.

-We introduce the \iroyin \ corpus---a new dataset influenced by a desire to increase the amount of high quality, freely available, contemporary \Yoruba{} speech.
-We release a multi-purpose dataset that can be used for both TTS and ASR tasks.
-We curated text sentences from the news and creative writing domains under an open license i.e., CC-BY-4.0 and had multiple speakers record each sentence.
-We provide \numprint{5000} of our utterances to the Common Voice \cite{commonvoice} platform to crowdsource transcriptions online.
-The dataset has 38.5 hours of data in total, recorded by 80 volunteers.
+We introduce the \iroyin --- a new dataset created to increase the amount of high quality, contemporary \yoruba speech.
+The dataset has a total of 42 hours of audio, recorded by 80 volunteers.
+We curated text sentences from the news and creative writing domains under an open license, CC-BY-4.0.
+We also provide \numprint{5000} sentences to the Common Voice \cite{commonvoice} platform to crowdsource voice recordings online\footnote{\url{https://commonvoice.mozilla.org/yo}}.
+We provide extensive baseline experiments using state-of-the-art approaches for TTS and ASR.
+The code and data will be made freely available on \url{https://github.com/Niger-Volta-LTI/yoruba-voice}.